BEGINNERS: ‘Joy of Meditation’ courses & group (Sundays & Tuesdays)

 The ‘Joy of Meditation’ group (Tuesdays 7pm – 8pm and/or 8pm – 9pm) is a permanent class and practice group for beginners and is open to all those who have attended at least Part 1 of the Sunday course.
 No booking is required; participants may come for either or both parts of the session.

 ACCESS: Part 1 workshops are open to all but places need to be booked in advance (see here for details and booking).
 It is not possible for newcomers to join the Tuesday group or Sunday Part 2 without attending a Part 1 session.
 If unsure about when to come along, please email the Centre for guidance.

 INTERMEDIATE: Ramakrishna Group (Fridays and Saturdays 7pm)

 Following on from the introductory sessions is the Ramakrishna Group, named after the famous 19th century Indian saint who was the living embodiment of religious harmony (as in this photograph, left: a contemporary of Sri Ramakrishna was Lahiri Mahasaya, the archetypal householder yogi, pictured a few paragraphs below.
 These two great souls are the principal inspirations behind the Dhyana Centre).
 With the exception of OM Healing sessions on Friday (see below) this class is for Centre members and associates only, and those graduating from the introductory course who are automatically invited to join.
 It is not open to members of the public, even if they have prior yogic experience.

-Friday – Meditation & OM Healing (open to all)
+Friday – Open meditation & OM Healing (open to all)

 The Friday session is from 7pm – 9.30pm with a break between 7.50pm – 8.10pm to enable participants either to arrive or leave.
 The first half of each Friday is silent meditation for 40 minutes: the second half is an OM Healing chant session.
 This whole evening is open to all, there is no restriction and newcomers are welcome for either or both parts (but need to be punctual).